Iliaromanov/CapitalOne_Assesment/README.md

 # CapitalOne_Assesment
-My implementation of the Credit Card Reward Points Calculator Technical Assesment for Capital One
+My implementation of the Credit Card Reward Points Calculator Technical Assesment for Capital One.
+I deployed an API for my code using AWS Lambda and API Gateway so please read through at least the API section for info on how to test my code.

 ## File Structure
 I wrote a class - `RewardPointsCalculator` - that implements methods to find the max reward points for the month and max reward points per transaction.
 This class is located in `IliaRomanov.py` and the methods are `maximum_reward_for_month` and `maximum_reward_per_transaction` respectively.